-The list of the government's priorities for reform is long, from improving the business environment to cutting deficits and expanding the provision of free secondary education.
+The list of the government's priorities for reform is long, from

-The Africa Report: You spoke of the country's serious economic problems in your state of the nation address.
-What is your strategy and when is Ghana going to get out of these financial difficulties?
+state of the nation address.
+What is your strategy and when is Ghana

 John Dramani Mahama: The major problems – the twin [budget and trade] deficits – are due to several factors: the implementation of the single spine salary system which saw a ballooning of wages and salaries, and the delay in reducing subsidies on petroleum products and utilities.
 From the 2013 budget we've been implementing adjustments.
 But 2014 is the first full year of adjustment measures: reducing subsidies on petroleum prices and utilities; increasing value-added tax by 2.5%; introducing the national stabilisation levy and the special import levies; and also putting the brakes on wages.
 We've been in discussion with labour organisations to moderate the demands for wage increases.
 So the end of 2014 will be a better time to judge what progress we have made.